Questions and Answers

 Red wolves, gray wolves, domestic dogs and coyotes are capable of interbreeding and producing fertile offspring.
 Social structures and territoriality usually prevent such interbreeding.
 By 1960, widespread persecution of predators and the destruction of habitat had caused a decline in red wolf numbers and the coyote began to migrate into the southeast.
 As a result, some of the remaining red wolves were unable to find mates of their own species and they began to hybridize with the more abundant coyote.
 Hybridization is usually accepted as the final factor that resulted in the near extinction of the red wolf.
 Given a choice, red wolves prefer red wolves as mates.
 The primary recovery focus is to protect and promote the growth of a self-sustaining, non-hybridizing population of red wolves in the wild and sustain an active captive component.

 Red wolf numbers continue to fluctuate with annual birth and death rates.
-The wild red wolf population in eastern North Carolina is estimated at nearly 100 animals, many of which are outfitted with radio collars, inhabit a 5-county area covering 1.7 million acres.
-Approximately 175 red wolves are held in 40+ captive breeding facilities participating in the Red Wolf Species Survival Plan across the United States.
+The wild red wolf population in eastern North Carolina is estimated at nearly 50-75 animals, many of which are outfitted with radio collars, that range across a 5-county area covering 1.7 million acres.
+Approximately 175 red wolves are held in about 40 captive breeding facilities across the United States.